Location: Second floor, Riverstone Tower

 Courses include breathing techniques, breastfeeding, sibling classes, newborn care, labor and delivery, among others.
 For class schedules, call (865) 374-PARK, or visit the Teddy Bear University page.

-We are now proud to offer an online eLearning option for our Childbirth Classes!
+We are also proud to offer an online eLearning option for our Childbirth Classes!

 The Childbirth Center offers resort-style accommodations.
 Unlike traditional delivery rooms, our cozy private suites allow you to experience labor, delivery, and recovery in the same familiar location.
 Each birthing suite is beautifully decorated and furnished to offer optimal comfort throughout your stay.
 To preserve the aesthetics of your suite, necessary delivery equipment is carefully concealed.